juanpc2018/Open-internet/README.md

 probably 255.255.255.255 or 1.1.1.1
-and all routers & computers in the Network, in-sync to a common Time Server.
+and all routers & computers in the Network, in-sync to a common Time Server. or individual Time servers connected to GPS satellites.

 the Network would Not have DNS servers at first, each friend must know the IP of the server you want to connect,